SS Belgenland (1914): 1927–28 World cruise

 On the night of 13–14 December 1927 Belgenland left New York carrying 350 passengers on her fourth cruise around the World.
 Her itinerary had been increased to 28 ports.
 Bangkok, where she made an unscheduled extra call in January 1927, now became part of her scheduled itinerary.
 Also newly added were Miyajima, Formosa and Piraeus.
 When she got back to New York on 26 April 1928 the ship was carrying 138 of her original passengers, plus 120 others who had embarked at Mediterranean ports.

 1928 transatlantic season

 Belgenland almost immediately returned to her transatlantic service, leaving New York on 3 May 1928 for Antwerp.
-In June she took a cargo of grain and general cargo from the US to Antwerp.
+In June she took a cargo of grain and general cargo from the U.S. to Antwerp.
 She was unable to complete discharging it in Antwerp, as Belgian stevedores went on strike.
 On 21 June she left Antwerp on her next westbound voyage with some of the cargo still aboard.
 She discharged her general cargo in Southampton, and on 1 July reached New York.
 She was to land her grain in London if the strike in Antwerp continued.